web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-route.md

 By the way, did you notice that while developping, you didn't have to stop the app, to stop the web server, nor to reload anything?
 Any changes compiled in the running image are immediately available.

+Did you wait for something?
+You didn't, and I promise that as the applications grows, with this interactive development style, you will never have to wait for stuff re-compiling or re-loading.
+You'll compile your code with a shortcut and have instant feedback.
+SBCL warns us on bad syntax, undefined variables and other typos, some type mismatches, unreachable code (meaning we might have an issue), etc.

 To stop the app, use `(hunchentoot:stop *server*)`.
 You can put this in a "stop-app" function.